 1. Destination Africa – travelling hots up (undeterred by Ebola)

 According to Sitata.com, a site that tracks infectious diseases using an algorithm, visitors to the countries affected by Ebola should bear in mind that: “among the three most affected countries, there are about 20,380,000 people who do not have Ebola.”

 Any knock that South Africa has experienced because of Ebola should not have any major effect on tourism.
 But more importantly, Africa is no longer a destination for overseas visitors only.
 It is increasingly a holiday destination for other Africans, and South Africa will need to cater for local and cross-continent tourists.

 2. African-made sustainable solutions are glamorous

-Africans are adopting eco-solutions as a way to show their appreciation and respect for their environment, like Rethaka – a South African female-owned company that produces re-purposed school bags; solar-powered backpacks that double as study lamps at night (see website here if you are curious or would like to get involved).
+Africans are adopting eco-solutions as a way to show their appreciation and respect for their environment, like Rethaka – a South African female-owned company that produces re-purposed school bags; solar-powered backpacks that double as study lamps at night.

 Marketing these solutions to the huge eco-conscious travel sector, South Africa has a winning formula.

 3. Proudly South African meets ‘heart on sleevers’ for a winning combo

 The shift amongst travellers to explore the heart of the places to which they travel coincides with the growing trend for Africans to display their cultural identities with wearable expressions of their cultures and beliefs; a celebration of heritage that moves beyond simply buying products made in South Africa.